Auto-Personalization:

 AI should handle the work,

-while recruiters stay in control of what matters.
+while users stay in control of what matters.

 Defining the right level of control

 The core design challenge was balancing automation with control.
-Too little control and recruiters wouldn't trust what was being sent on their behalf.
-Too much control and automation lost its value.
+Too little control and users wouldn't trust what was being sent.
+Too much and automation lost its value.
+I clarified what the product should handle versus what users needed to decide.

 Structuring configuration without overwhelming